andrescasa-dev/toasty/cli/README.md

 # Customization and Flexibility

 Our Toast package is designed for maximum flexibility.
 Because the components are copied directly into your project and not compiled, you can easily modify them as needed.
 Use Tailwind CSS to quickly adjust styles, and manage variants with CVA for clear and straightforward customization.
 This direct approach ensures you can tailor every aspect of the toasts to fit your design without hassle.

+# Accessibility
+## Keyboard Support
+All toast notifications can be closed by hitting the `Esc` key.

+## Screen Reader Support
+Toast notifications will be announced in a polite manner, along with their intent.
+This functionality was tested using NVDA screen reader on Windows.

 # Component API